vuongducphuong/documentation/content/applications/sales/subscriptions/reports.rst

   during his/her entire contract.
 This approach emphasizes the importance of customer retention, shifting our focus from a quarterly or yearly approach to a long-term one.

-Check out the different kinds of reports you can access from the **Odoo Subscriptions** application.
+Check out the different kinds of reports you can access from the **Leansoft Subscriptions** application.

 Subscriptions analysis report